dev-fYnn/Winget-Repo/README.md

 # 🌟 Current Features

 - **Easy-to-use Web Interface** for managing packages and package versions 🌐
-- **Search, List, Show, Install, and Upgrade Packages** via Winget 🔍📦
+- **Search, List, Show, Install and Upgrade Packages** via Winget 🔍📦
 - **Cross-platform**: The server runs on all environments that support Python 🖥️💻
 - **Client Overview**: Track and manage your clients and control who is accessing Winget-Repo 🖥️👀
 - **Library for Click and Deploy Software**: Simplified deployment of software with just a click 🖱️📲
 - **Support for Nested Installers** 🛠️🔄
 - **Permission Management**: Control access and user rights 🔐
 - **Terms of Service**: Request the agreement of your Terms of Service 📑
+- **Dev-Mode**: Install the Winget-Repo Dev Mode via winget configure with no problems.
+[Setup](https://github.com/dev-fYnn/Winget-Repo/blob/master/Modules/DevMode/Dev-Mode.md) 🪛

 # 🚀 Upcoming Features
 - **Version Migration**: Easily upgrade to the latest version of Winget-Repo ⬆️🆕